How I Proposed – A Guide to Asking

 Step 2: Pick the Date

-I chose to propose on his birthday—the perfect cover story!
+I chose to propose on his birthday.
+It was the perfect cover.
 If he saw me sneaking around, he’d just assume I was planning a surprise dinner.

-I took three days off work (a radical move for a workaholic who never unplugs) to plan a five-course meal that I had no business cooking.
-Let’s be real, I’m more of a foodie than a chef.
+I took three days off work––a radical move for someone who never unplugged––to plan a five-course meal that I had no business cooking.
+(Let’s be real, I’m more of a foodie than a chef.)

 • Would people think I’m weird or desperate?